LLNL/merlin/docs/source/modules/introduction.rst

 run lots of concurrent simulations (since batch systems usually limit the number of jobs a user can queue at once).

-**Internal coordination** puts the monitor with a larger batch job that allocates resources inside that job for the specific tasks at hand.
+**Internal coordination** puts the monitor within a larger batch job that allocates resources inside that job for the specific tasks at hand.

 Internal coordination can run many more